bokumentation/ESP32-Arduino-as-Components-Starter/README.md

 ---
 ## Get Started
-Make sure you have ESP-IDF intalled on your computer.
+Make sure you have to run ESP-IDF on your terminal.
 Then follow these steps.
 1. **Clone and navigate** to the example folder.
     ```bash
     git clone https://github.com/bokumentation/ESP32-Arduino-as-Components-Starter.git